 - Think of ways you can add enchantments.
 For instance, in one of my stories, a character has enchanted arrowheads that emit electric charges when they land.

 The short bow emerged first, but, as the name suggests, it had limited range, and as a result, limited effectiveness in battle.
-The longbow changed archery and warfare forever.
+The longbow changed archery and warfare forever and spurred on a whole new age of battle tactics.

 Anatomy of a bow